alfa-meta/Microsoft-Azure-Notes/Microsoft Certified Azure Fundamentals Study Guide Exam AZ-900/Chapter 2 - Azure Core Services.md

 ### Azure Resource Manager

-Azure Resource Manger (ARM) - is the service that enables you to manage resources, serving as the deployment and management service for Azure.
+Azure Resource Manager (ARM) - is the service that enables you to manage resources, serving as the deployment and management service for Azure.
 	Not a tool or Interface.
 	Functions as the broker between management tools like Azure portal and resource providers.

 ## Azure Subscriptions and Billing Scope